CycloneDX/cyclonedx-gomod/README.md

 ## Compatibility

-*cyclonedx-gomod* aims to produce SBOMs according to the latest CycloneDX specification, which currently is [1.4](https://cyclonedx.org/docs/1.4/).
+*cyclonedx-gomod* aims to produce SBOMs according to the latest CycloneDX specification, and currently supports up to [1.5](https://cyclonedx.org/docs/1.5/).
 You can use the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli#convert-command) to convert between multiple BOM formats or specification versions.

 ## Usage